 Steps You Can Take After a Distracted Driving Crash

-Even if you take every precaution to avoid distractions, there’s no guarantee that other drivers will do the same.
+Even if you take every precaution to avoid distractions, there’s no guarantee other drivers will do the same.
 That’s why it is important to know what steps you can take to protect everyone’s safety and your rights after a distracted driving accident:

 - Call 911.
 Check to see if you, your passenger(s), and anyone involved in the crash has been injured and call 911 to ensure emergency help is sent right away.